 It would probably be possible to further specify the activities that would be covered by this obligation of restraint.
-However, a couple of challenges would seem to exist in this respect.
+However, a couple of challenges would seem to exist in this connection.
 One was already noted above and concerns the relationship of a duty of restraint as contained in a COC to the rights of the parties under the UNLOCS in light of the outcomes of the South China Sea arbitration.
-The other challenge in developing a 'substantive and effective' COC in this regard would be ensuring that parties to a COC would effectively implement their obligations and that there is an effective review mechanism.
+The other challenge in developing a 'substantive and effective' COC would be ensuring that parties to a COC would effectively implement their obligations and that there is an effective review mechanism.
 The experience with the DOC demonstrates that its paragraph dealing with restraint in carrying our unilateral activities has been largely ineffective.

-&lt;sup>520 See, e.g., the text quoted at footnote 470.
+$^{520}\,\mbox{See}, e.g.,$ the text quoted at note 470.